Saronce/Perpetual-Existence-Project/README.md

 The first stage of the Perpetual Existence Project is the **Embryonic Stage**.
 The Embryonic Stage includes three substages: **Zygote, Blastocyst,** and **Embryo**.

-* During the **Zygote** stage Sheldonfrith is the only    project contributor.
+* During the **<A name="zyg">Zygote</A>** stage Sheldonfrith is the only    project contributor.
 He is mainly concerned with developing the basic concept of the Perpetual Existence Project and learning to effectively communicate the concept to others.

 * The **Blastocyst** stage begins when Sheldonfrith convinces at least one (probably 3-5) other trusted person/s to begin contributing significantly to the Perpetual Existence Project.
 This stage will involve further refining and expansion of the concept.
 A primary goal will be to choose the collaborative developement environment for the next few stages of the project.